OBOAcademy/obook/docs/howto/add-new-slim.md

 9. Click OK to save the changes.
 You should now see the comment field in the annotations tab.

-See [Daily Workflow](DailyWorkflow.md) section for commit, push and merge instructions.
+See [Daily Curator Workflow](daily-curator-workflow.md) section for commit, push and merge instructions.

 ### Adding a term to a Subset (Slim)

-See [Daily Workflow](DailyWorkflow.md) for creating branches and basic Protégé instructions.
+See [Daily Curator Workflow](daily-curator-workflow.md) for creating branches and basic Protégé instructions.

 1. In Protege, navigate to the term you wish to add to a subset (slim).